NHL entry draft

 When and Where Does The NHL Draft Take Place?

-However, the 2023 NHL draft is to hold in Bridgestone Arena, Nashville Tennessee.
+However, the 2023 NHL draft was held in Bridgestone Arena, Nashville Tennessee.
 Check out the list of all the arenas in the NHL ranked based on seating capacity

 YearNHL Draft LocationCountry